MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 ## CAVE&KAIST Datasets

 The spectral images in the CAVE Dataset are acquired using a VariSpec Liquid Crystal Tunable Filter and a Apogee Alta U260 CCD Camera.
 The spectral range is from 400nm to 700nm, which is divided into 31 spectral bands with approximate 10nm bandwidth for each band.
 There are 32 spectral images in CAVE Dataset.
-30 spectral images are selected for training.

 [Click here](https://cave.cs.columbia.edu/projects/categories/project?cid=Computational+Imaging&pid=Generalized+Assorted+Pixel+Camera) to download CAVE Dataset.

 The spectral images in the KAIST Dataset are acquired using a VariSpec Liquid Crystal Tunable Filter and a Pointgrey Grasshopper 9.1MP Monochromatic Camera.
 The spectral range is from 400nm to 720nm.
 There are 30 spectral images in KAIST Dataset.

-10 scenes with a size of 256 * 256 * 28, following the work of [Meng et al.](https://github.com/mengziyi64/TSA-Net), are selected for testing.
+In the experiments, 30 spectral images of CAVE Dataset are selected for training.
+10 cropped spectral images with the size of 256 * 256 * 28, following the work of [Meng et al.](https://github.com/mengziyi64/TSA-Net), are selected for testing.

 <img src="./figures/KAIST.jpg">